Investigating the Histogram Loss in Regression: Theoretical Analysis

 \end{restatable}

-The proof is in Appendix \ref{sec:appdx_proofs}.
-The two quantities in the minimum are obtained using Pinsker's inequality and Bretagnolle–Huber inequality and yield tighter bounds for small and large values of KL-divergence respectively \citep{lattimore2020bandit,canonne2022short}.
-A model trained with HL reduces $D_{KL}(\td||\pd)$ for each training data point and, if the mean of the target distribution is close to the original label, the bound above shows that the mean of predicted distribution is a good predictor for the original labels in the training set if the model achieves a low training loss.
+The proof is in Appendix \ref{sec:appdx_proofs}, and the behavior of the two bounds is explained in Appendix \ref{sec:appdx_bounds}.
+A model trained with HL reduces $D_{KL}(\td||\pd)$ for each training data point.
+If the mean of the target distribution is close to the original label, the bound above shows that the mean of the predicted distribution is a good predictor for the original labels in the training set if the model achieves a low training loss.